Decawave/uwb-apps/apps/lwip_ping_tx/README.md

 ## Overview
-The Decawave DW1000 Application lwip_ping_tx showcases the ability of lwIP driver to send and receive payloads to and from another node.
-In this case, we are sending a ping from Node A.
+The Decawave DW1000 Application lwip_ping_tx showcases the ability of lwIP driver to send and receive payloads to and from a node.
+In this sample application, we are sending a ping from Node A to NODE B.

 ## Pre-Requisites
 Repo 	:	mynewt-dw1000-apps
-Branch	:	lwip_ext
+Branch	:	master

 Repo	:	mynewt-dw1000-core
-Branch	:	lwip_ext
+Branch	:	master

 Repo	:	apache-mynewt-core
 Branch	:	master